 Bullying is out of control here!
 Not only by the students but by the parents!
 Even the principal complains of being bullied everyday.
 Parents are rude and disruptive to others.
 Lack of enforcement of uniform code.
 General apathy has taken over the campus.
 There are a few shining stars on the faculty but overall it is a sincere disappointment and deteriorating.

 Wilshire Crest Elementary School is a public elementary school in Los Angeles.
-The principal of Wilshire Crest Elementary School is Joan McConico.
-277 children attend Wilshire Crest Elementary School and identify as Asian; Hispanic; and Black, non-Hispanic.
-30% of the Wilshire Crest Elementary School students have "limited English proficiency."
-81% of the 277 students here get reduced lunch prices.
+The principal of Wilshire Crest Elementary School is Carolyn Mayes, who can be contacted at email@example.com.
+271 children attend Wilshire Crest Elementary School and identify as Hispanic; Black, non-Hispanic; and Native American or Native Alaskan.
+24% of the Wilshire Crest Elementary School students have "limited English proficiency."
+77% of the 271 students here have subsidized lunches.
 The ratio of students to teachers at Wilshire Crest Elementary School is 15:1.
 Cathedral Chapel Elementary School is one of the nearest elementary schools.